Aidan Wojciehowski enters his sixth year with the Loras College baseball program, and 2nd as an assistant coach for Carl Tebon in 2020.

-Don Pirkle enters his third year as an assistant coach for Carl Tebon on the Loras Baseball staff.
+Don Pirkle enters his fifth year as an assistant coach for Carl Tebon on the Loras Baseball staff.
 Pirkle’s responsibilities include working with the infielders and hitters.

 Pirkle is a 2009 graduate of Loras College where he earned his bachelor’s degrees in teacher education and history.
 While at Loras, Pirkle was a four-year starter and second team All-Conference selection as a senior.
 Pirkle tied the Loras record for hits in a game with five against Coe College in the Iowa Conference Tournament in 2008.

 Pirkle’s coaching experience includes stops at Marist High School in Chicago, Illinois, Wahlert Catholic and Hempstead High School.
 At Marist, Pirkle served as an assistant coach for both baseball and football.

 Currently, Pirkle is an assistant baseball coach and assistant football coach at Hempstead.